Codeman04TheFreaking2nd/Codeman04TheFreaking2nd/README.md

 - 👀 I’m interested in ...
 Minecraft, Java, Hacked clients, exploits, malware
 - 🌱 I’m currently learning ...
 C++ and Kotlin
 - 💞️ I’m looking to collaborate on ...
 Minecraft hacked clients, malware
 - 📫 How to reach me ...
-FIrst of all, dont.
+First of all, dont.

 <!---
 Codeman04TheFreaking2nd/Codeman04TheFreaking2nd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.